Here

 You can thank my wife for that one.
 Yes; Hanks and Wright are together again.

-**NOTE: this post may be updated with audio once we actually have the chance to talk about it.
-Until then, you can read Mark’s review below.
+**NOTE: You can read Mark’s review below and check out Ryan’s review HERE (pun not intended), then use the links to listen or watch as they talk about the film in more depth.
 Remember, though, you can listen to all our discussions of this and every other movie directly over on ACAST.
 Stay tuned.**

 104 Minutes, Rated PG-13